franzs/procon-webbot/README.md

 ## Limitations

 At the moment it is possible to enter a timesheet for the current month, only.
-Furthermore it is not possible to devide the hours into several units.
+Furthermore it is not possible to divide the hours into several units.
 The working time is copied to a fixed unit.

 Only Firefox is supported.